Step-by-Step ETC Guide for NIRISS AMI Observations of Extrasolar Planets Around a Host Star

 Target

-After selecting AMI from the NIRISS pull-down menu in the Calculation tab (Calculation #1), we specified the background parameters for the target scene.
-Since the JWST Background is position dependent, fully specifying background parameters are important.
-We entered the coordinates for HD 218396 (23:07:28.83 +21:08:03.53) in the Background tab, and selected Medium for Background configuration, which corresponds to the 50th percentile of the sky background.
+After selecting AMI from the NIRISS pull-down menu in the Calculation tab (Calculation #1), specify the background parameters for the target scene.
+Since the JWST background is position dependent, fully specifying background parameters are important.
+Enter the coordinates for HD 218396 (23:07:28.83 +21:08:03.53) in the Background tab, and select Medium for Background configuration, which corresponds to the 50th percentile of the sky background.

 PSF reference star

-We selected another AMI calculation from the NIRISS pull-down menu in the Calculation tab and updated the scene to PSF Reference Star in the Scene tab (Calculation #2).
-We updated the background coordinates to those of HD 218172 (23:05:35.34 +20:14:27.69and changed the Background configuration to Medium.
+Select another AMI calculation from the NIRISS pull-down menu in the Calculation tab and update the scene to PSF Reference Star in the Scene tab (Calculation #2).
+Update the background coordinates to those of HD 218172 (23:05:35.34 +20:14:27.69) and change the Background configuration to Medium.

 Select instrument parameters

 For the AMI mode, the number of groups should be set such that the brightest pixel in the last group of an integration is slightly below the effective saturation value.
-We will then increase the exposure time by increasing the number of integrations until we detect the number of photons needed for our science goals (see below).
+You'll therefore increase the exposure time by increasing the number of integrations until you detect the number of photons needed for the science goals (see below).

 Target

-Calculation #1 represents our initial calculation to determine the saturation threshold for our target star.
-We set the following parameters:
+Calculation #1 represents the initial calculation to determine the saturation threshold for the target star.
+Set the following parameters:

-• Instrument Setup tab - we selected the F480M filter.
+- Instrument Setup tab - select the F480M filter.

-• number of Groups per integration was kept at its default value of 10, and the number of Integrations per exposure and number of Exposures per specification were kept at the default values of 1.
+- Number of Groups per integration is kept at its default value of 10, and the number of Integrations per exposure is kept at the default value of 1.

-• Strategy tab - we chose an aperture location centered on the source (HD 218396), an aperture radius of 2.5", and a noiseless sky background (see NIRISS AMI Recommended Strategies).
+- Strategy tab - choose an aperture location centered on the source (HD 218396), an aperture radius of 2.5", and a noiseless sky background (see NIRISS AMI Recommended Strategies).

-We clicked the Calculate button to perform the calculation with these parameters.
-The ETC Reports pane reports that the maximum number of groups before saturation is 5, which we use in our calculations below.
-The ETC Reports pane issues a warning since the default set up we used with 10 groups results in saturation.
+Click the Calculate button to perform the calculation with these parameters.
+The ETC Reports pane reports that the maximum number of groups before saturation is 8, which is used in the calculations below.
+The ETC Reports pane issues a warning since the default set up used with 10 groups results in saturation.

 PSF reference star

-Calculation #2 represents our initial calculation to determine the saturation threshold for our PSF reference star.
-We set same parameters as the target star, discussed above.
-From the Reports pane, we see that the maximum number of groups before saturation is 9.
-Again, the ETC Reports pane issues a warning since the default set up we used with 10 groups results in saturation.
+Calculation #2 represents the initial calculation to determine the saturation threshold for the PSF reference star.
+Set the same parameters as the target star, discussed above.
+From the Reports pane, you'll see that the maximum number of groups before saturation is 14.

 Adjust exposure parameters to detect required number of photons